Fed facing a blurrier outlook as it meets to weigh rate hike – KION546

 AP Economics Writer

-Yet the Fed will not only have to decide whether to extend its year-long streak of rate hikes despite the jitters roiling the financial industry.
-The policymakers will also try to peer into the future and forecast the likely path of growth, employment, inflation and their own interest rates.
+Most Fed watchers expect the central bank to announce on Wednesday afternoon a relatively modest quarter-point hike in its benchmark rate, its ninth increase since March of last year.
+Yet for the first time in recent memory, there remains some uncertainty about what the Fed will announce when it issues its policy statement at 2 p.m.
+Eastern time.

-Those forecasts will be released Wednesday, when most economists expect the Fed to announce a relatively modest quarter-point hike in its benchmark rate, its ninth hike since March of last year.
+The central bank will not only have to decide whether to extend its year-long streak of rate hikes despite the jitters roiling the financial industry.
+The Fed’s policymakers will also try to peer into the future and forecast the likely path of growth, employment, inflation and their own interest rates.

-The projections this time will be particularly difficult.
-In their most recent forecasts in December, Fed officials projected that they would raise their short-term rate to about 5.1%, roughly a half-point above the current level.
+Those forecasts will be particularly difficult this time.
+In their most recent forecasts in December, Fed officials projected that they would raise their short-term rate to about 5.1% by the end of this year, roughly a half-point above the current level.
 Some Fed watchers expect the policymakers on Wednesday to raise that forecast to 5.3%.

 But the upheaval in the banking industry has made any expectations far less certain.
 The Fed is meeting less than two weeks after Silicon Valley Bank failed in the second-largest bank collapse in American history.
 That shock was followed by the failure of another major bank, Signature Bank.
 A third, First Republic Bank, was saved from collapse by a $30 billion cash infusion.